Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Co-dimension one Smale spaces

-The group $G$ of deck transformations of a splitting of $\X$ acts on a stable leaf $W_+(x_0)\cong\R$ by transformations $x\mapsto[x, x_0]$.
+Consequently, $f:\X\arr\X$ is irreducible (see Proposition~\ref{pr:splittingmixing}).
+Let $\mu_+$ be the measure on stable leaves described in Theorem~\ref{th:SRBmeasures}.
+The group $G$ of deck transformations of a splitting of $\X$ acts on a stable leaf $W_+(x_0)\cong\R$ by the transformations $x\mapsto[g(x), x_0]$.
 This action preserves the measure $\mu_+$.
 Let us identify $(W_+(x_0), \mu_+)$ and $\R$ with the Lebesgue measure by a measure-preserving homeomorphism.
 Since $G$ acts by measure-preserving transformations, the corresponding action of $G$ on $\R$ is by transformations of the form $x\mapsto\pm x+a$ for $a\in\R$.

 The action of $G$ on $W_+(x_0)$ is free, since otherwise an unstable leaf is not mapped homeomorphically onto its image in $\X$.
-But this implies that $G$ acts on $\R$ by translations, hence is torsion-free abelian.
+But this implies that $G$ acts on $\R$ by translations, hence it is torsion-free abelian.
 Therefore, by Proposition~\ref{pr:finitegeneration} and Theorem~\ref{th:virtuallyabelian}, $(\X, f)$ is topologically conjugate to a hyperbolic automorphism of the torus $\R^d/\Z^d$ for some $d$. \end{proof}